-However, Patrick W. Chambers and I are advocating that everyone raise their 25(OH)D levels to 125 nmol/L 50 ng/mL or more, all year round.
-Since even half this level was putting a stop to the original SARS-CoV-2 variant, there's a good chance it would strongly attenuate transmission of Omicron and future variants to the point of R0 being below 1.0, so there would be no pandemic transmission and so an overall low number of cases.
+However, I am advocating that everyone raise their 25(OH)D levels to 125 nmol/L 50 ng/mL or more, all year round.
+Since even half this level was putting a stop to the original SARS-CoV-2 variant, theres a good chance it would strongly attenuate transmission of Omicron and future variants to the point of R0 being below 1.0, so there would be no pandemic transmission and so an overall low number of cases.